 Required Commodity Information

-- Country of Manufacturer
+- Country of Manufacturer (Supported by default in Shopify)

-- Commodity Description
+- Commodity Description (Requires metafields)

 It is possible to download this additional commodity data to Shiptheory from Shopify when Shiptheory picks up your orders.
 This is done by creating custom fields within Shopify known as metafields.
 Your products Commodity Code is already setup within Shopify but the rest of these custom fields have not.
 You are able to find many metafield apps for Shopify within the Shopify App Store.
 Two examples of these are Metafeild Guru, and Metafield Editor.